 Intelligent Crash Response System (ICRS)

 The Honda Pilot is a great car with great on-road abilities, just like a typical Honda, but very limited off-road ability, again like a typical Honda.
-The price is very competitive and there is a lot of equipment to offer.
+The price is very competitive and there is a lot of equipment n offer.
 The interiors are also not too bad, and the build quality is above average.
 The infotainment system is a bit buggy though, and it loses quite a lot of space in the trunk in order to squeeze an extra seat in the 3rd row, which still is only comfortable for children.

 The Chevrolet Traverse is the most powerful in its base variant but is also the heaviest, which makes for good enough performance and moderate handling.
 The car is a bit spongy and the interiors aren't the best in class, but then again, it wasn't made on a limitless budget.
 It's a good car in itself, but a great car when you consider the price.
 Sadly, the competition offers a little more for the money.

-The Toyota Highlander is surprisingly nimble and agile, even though it has the smallest engine and the least horsepower.
+The Highlander is a surprisingly nimble and agile, even though it has the smallest engine and the least horsepower.
 It comes off as a very capable but sadly, very underpowered car.
-The off-road capabilities of the Toyota are unmatched by others in this class, with the highest ground clearance, and the tightest dimensions.
-On-road capabilities are fine too, although the competition offers a better ride and handling combos.
+The off-road capabilities are of the Toyota are unmatched by others in this class, with the highest ground clearance, and the tightest dimensions.
+On-road capabilities are fine too, although the competition offers better ride and handling combos.